Yojanpardo/java_basico_SE/README.md

 |\|\||or|a || b|
 |!|not|!a|

-Se utilizan con bariables booleanas y sirven para ser utilizados en las tomas de decisiones.
+Se utilizan con variables booleanas y sirven para ser utilizados en las tomas de decisiones.